 - College and University Responses to Forced Marriage, 2013

-Dr Frances Burton has recently completed her research into Cohabitation Law Reform in English Law (for publication as a monograph in 2018).
+Dr Frances Burton will shortly publish her research into Cohabitation Law Reform in English Law.
 Her paper setting out the results of this comparative research was delivered in the July 2016 conference programme on the morning of Wednesday 6 July and as a Guest Lecture at Winchester University on 14 October 2016.

-Her next research project is on Access to Justice.
+Her current research project is on Access to Justice.